5e3/CompoundFs/README.md

 ## General Organization

-- File meta data is organized in pages of 4096 bytes which is exptected to be the atomic size for hardware write-operations to external storage.
+- File meta data is organized in pages of 4096 bytes which is expected to be the atomic size for hardware write-operations to external storage.
 - Pages can be in one of three states: `Read, New, DirtyRead`.
-  - `Read` pages where brought into memory because we needed  their information.
+  - `Read` pages are cached to avoid reading them again.
   - `New` pages did not exist before.
+They are cached because they might change more than once.
-  - `DirtyRead` pages were first brought into memory as `Read` pages but need to be updated by the current write operation.
+  - `DirtyRead` pages were first brought into memory as `Read` pages but subsequently changed by the current write operation.
+They are cached for the same reason as the `New` pages.
 - The `CacheManager` manages the pages and keeps track of the memory consumption.
 - At any time at most one write-operation can be active in parallel with an arbitrary number of read-operations.
 - No data is ever changed on existing pages except at the very end of the write-operation the so called *commit phase*.